Managing Alerts

 The Manage Alerts page allows you to view, edit and create new monitors.
-Create up to 50 monitors, or increase this limit by purchasing extra volume packs.
-Contact your Nexthink representative for more information.
+You can create up to 50 monitors.

 Accessing the Manage alerts page